Circaea lutetiana aka Broadleaf Enchanter's Nightshade

 Broadleaf Enchanter's Nightshade, Enchanter's Nightshade, Common Enchanter's Nightshade

-How to care for Broadleaf Enchanter's Nightshade
+How difficult is it to take care of Broadleaf Enchanter's Nightshade

 Broadleaf Enchanter's Nightshade requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.